APope-UCB/w205Exercise2/README.md

 	Runs analysis

 To run specific analysis(in addition to what is included in script), the following can also be run
-1. Ensure in project directory cd /root/w205Exercise2/
+1. Ensure in project directory: cd /root/w205Exercise2/

 2. Analysis files to choose from python finalresults.py happy # returns count for 1 word (happy) python finalresults.py # returns count for all words